Overview

 To Avoid Being Cold

-Synthetic or merino wool long underwear is a must-have on river trips.
+Synthetic or Merino wool long underwear is a must-have on river trips.
 It can be worn under shorts, rain gear, T-shirts, etc., then stripped off when the chill of the morning has worn off.
 It keeps you warm even if it’s wet (which can happen easily), dries quickly, and it’s compact enough to be stuffed into your small waterproof bag or daypack after you take it off.
 It can be layered under your waterproof rain jacket and pants.
 In cooler weather, a rain jacket and pants can work better than a wetsuit.
-This is because the jacket and pants can be put on when it’s cold or when you’re going through whitewater then easily taken off when the sun comes out and it’s hot.
-On early-season and high-water trips, wetsuits will be provided for paddlers.
-After June 1st, wetsuits will be available by advance request only.
-Be aware that cotton items, once wet, do not insulate; only synthetic and wool materials will keep you warm during cool, wet weather.
+This is because the jacket and pants can be put on when it’s cold or when you’re going through whitewater, then easily taken off when the sun comes out and it’s hot.

-Something warm for your top & bottom: You need to be prepared for inclement weather.
+Something warm for your top and bottom: You need to be prepared for inclement weather.
 Bring a good fleece or wool top and bottom, along with a warm hat and gloves.
 You’ll want to double up on your base layers so that you’ll have a set to wear in the boat and a set of warm, dry clothes for camp.

-Raingear protects you from rain, wind, and the splash of the rapids.
+Rain gear protects you from rain, wind, and the splash of the rapids.
 It is one of the essential items that all guests should have no matter what time of year you are traveling.
 Look for a jacket and pants that are 100% waterproof, not just water resistant.
 A hooded jacket is recommended.
-Good secure closures around your head, neck, wrists and ankles.
+Good secure closures around your head, neck, wrists, and ankles.
 Do not bring a rain poncho, as it cannot be worn under your PFD.

 Sun Protection

 Protecting yourself from the sun should be taken very seriously!
 In many cases, a long-sleeve shirt is the best method for preventing sunburn on your upper body.
-Light-weight long pants may also be appropriate to protect your legs.
+Lightweight long pants may also be appropriate to protect your legs.
+A hat, sunscreen, lip balm, and sunglasses are also a must.

 Bugs & Mosquitoes

 Bugs and mosquitoes vary depending on location and time of year.
 It’s a good idea to come prepared with insect repellent.
-Long sleeved shirts and pants may be desirable at times.
+Long-sleeved shirts and pants may be desirable at times.
+Often yellow jackets and wasps can be a nuisance.
+We recommend a eucalyptus and lemongrass repellent.
+If you have moderate to severe allergies, you are required to bring two personal epi-pens.

 Sleeping Gear

-Equipment and Personal Items:
+Equipment and Personal Items

 ☐ Hand sanitizer